Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Assignments/CB.EN.U4ECE23238/README.md

 |:----------------------:|:-----------------------------------------------------------------------------------------------------------------------------:|
 | Transaction Hash [REFER INSTITUTE IMAGE]     | [0x80217b294D7a2D0902484783c61fda5A1EFc7bff](https://sepolia.etherscan.io/address/0x80217b294D7a2D0902484783c61fda5A1EFc7bff) |
 ---
-## 🧩 Blockchain Project: Institute and Admin Account Setup
+## EXPLANATION FOR SOLIDITY CODE AND OUTPUTS:

 ---

-### 1️⃣ Institute and Admin Accounts
+### 1️⃣ INSTITUTE AND ADMIN ACCOUNTS :

 The below image represents the accounts created for **INSTITUTE** and **ADMIN** respectively.